peterfriday/peterfriday.github.com/accomodations.md

 ---

 ### Hotels
-The [Courtyard Marriott](http://www.marriott.com/hotels/travel/sfocd-courtyard-san-francisco-downtown/) is 50ft from the Barrel House doors and a great
+The [Courtyard Marriott](http://www.marriott.com/hotels/travel/sfocd-courtyard-san-francisco-downtown/) is 50ft from the Barrel House doors.

 ### Airbnb
 This is the way to do it.
 We've looked up a bunch in locations either near the Barrel House in SOMA or near our loft in Dogpatch that range from 2 people to 10 people.
 The more people the cheaper it is, plus you can get a bigger space.